dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

-4. if there is no other Oracle software on the machine that will be impacted, permanently add Instant Client to the runtime link path.
+4. If there is no other Oracle software on the machine that will be impacted, permanently add Instant Client to the runtime link path.
 For example, with sudo or as the root user:

  ```bash
 sudo sh -c "echo /opt/oracle/instantclient_21_6 > /etc/ld.so.conf.d/oracle-instantclient.conf"